scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 The PRKE
 *********
-The Point Reactor Kinetics Equations (PRKE) are the set of equations that capture neutronics and thermal hydraulics when geometry is neglected.
-The two physics are coupled primarily by reactivity, but have very different characteristic time scales, so the equations are quite stiff.
+The Point Reactor Kinetics Equations (PRKE) are the set of equations that capture neutronics and thermal hydraulics when the time-dependent variation of the neutron flux shape is neglected.
+That is, neutron population is captured as a scalar magnitude (a *point*) rather than a geometric distribution.
+In the PRKE, neutronics and thermal hydraulics are coupled primarily by reactivity, but have very different characteristic time scales, so the equations are quite stiff.

 .. math::
    :type: equation